Click here to Skip to main content

 Those three are notations that are used for a function call.
 Most languages use prefix notation when a function is placed before its arguments.
 With operators, you usually use infix notation when an operator is placed between its arguments.
 Postfix notation is less common - it assumes that a function is placed after its arguments.

 Prefix notation is widely used in Ela and is the default one.
-However, sometimes it is more visual to use infix form - that is to place a function name between its arguments.
+However, sometimes it is more visual to use infix form - that is to place a function between its arguments.
 And here is the trick - in Ela, even regular functions can be called using infix form.

 There are several cases when this possibility can be useful.
 Let's say that we have an elem function.
 This function accepts an element, a list, and tests if a given element exists in a given list.
 This is how this function can be defined: